MicrosoftDocs/Viva/Viva/insights/org-team-insights/delegate-access.md

 :::image type="content" source="images/delegate-access-3.png" alt-text="Screenshot showing the Leader reports page." lightbox="images/leader-reports-main.png":::

 3. On the top left of the organization insights view, you’ll see a banner that says, **View insights for.** This lets you know which leader’s insights you’re viewing.
-If you’ve been given delegate access by multiple leaders, select the banner to switch between insights for those leaders as well as your own.
+If you’ve been given delegate access by multiple leaders, select the banner to switch between insights for those leaders and your own.

 :::image type="content" source="images/delegate-access-4.png" alt-text="Screenshot showing the Leader reports page." lightbox="images/leader-reports-main.png":::